douglaz/psl/Changing-versions.md

 To change the [[version|versions]] of PSL your project uses, edit your project's `pom.xml` file.
-The POM will declare dependencies on one or more PSL modules, e.g.,
+The POM will declare dependencies on one or more PSL artifacts, e.g.,

 ```xml
 <dependencies>